Buying a French Commercial Property with Sifex Ltd

 Five is the maximum number of bedrooms allowed in a B & B before it attains hotel status and falls under the stringent EEC regulations for fire, health and safety.

 Conference Centres/Wedding Venues

-These are increasingly in demand with the advent of hi-tech communications and the excellent travel links between France, Europe and beyond.
+These are increasingly in demand with the excellent travel links between France, Europe and beyond.
 Whether they are used for corporate purposes or for weddings and other social events there is no doubt that this is a popular business to which Châteaux are particularly well suited.

 Château and Boutique Hotels

 Our portfolio of hotels varies from the most imposing and impressive star rated châteaux hotels, to smaller charming boutique hotels in rural locations or market towns throughout France.

 Châteaux are often already in operation as private sporting estates and France is known for the hunt or la chasse and wild boar(sanglier), deer, pheasant and other game are enthusiastically pursued during the hunting season, when almost anybody can apply for a licence.

 NB: Out of season, a local ‘lieutenant de louveterie’ created in 812 by Charlemagne to protect the inhabitants and their crops against wolves, is in charge of hunting any wild animals that threaten to disrupt crops or harvests.

 Amongst these are equestrian properties including stud farms (haras) riding schools or livery stables.